What no one is preparing you for; Weird tips on traveling to Israel

 #1 –Ditch the fancy clothing

-Israel is the queen of casual wear, even if you will be going to the most luxurious restaurant, or the classiest wedding, you will not see anyone in a three piece suit and dress shoes.
+Israel is the queen of casual wear.
+Even if you will be going to the most luxurious restaurant, or the classiest wedding, you will not see anyone in a three piece suit and dress shoes.
 There is no need to bring your nicest pieces, when a nice pair of white sneakers and some dress pants will be suitable.
-Israelis do not do dress wear at all, so a cute dress and some sandals would be appropriate for any sort of event, even professional.
-Pack light, pack smart, and bring items that can be dressed up or down, as they will have that versatility in smartness that would be suitable to all events.
+Israelis do not do dress wear at all.
+A cute dress and some sandals would be appropriate for any sort of event, even professional.
+Pack light, pack smart, and bring items that can be dressed up or down.
+This is because they have that versatility in smartness that would be suitable to all events.

 #3 – Plan for the Saturday/Holiday